evancz/guide.elm-lang.org/book/types/pattern_matching.md

 The `case` expression allows us to branch based on which variant we happen to see, so whether we see Thomas or Kate, we always know how to show their name.

-And if we try invalid arguments like `toName (Visitor "kate95")` or `toName Anonymous`, the compiler tells us about it immediately.
+And if we try invalid arguments like `toName (Regular "kate95")` or `toName Anonymous`, the compiler tells us about it immediately.
 This means many simple mistakes can be fixed in seconds, rather than making it to users and costing a lot more time overall.

 ## Wild Cards